MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordUrls.md

 ## <a name="getcustomparameters"></a>getCustomParameters
-Returns the keyword's custom parameters.
+Gets the keyword's custom parameters.

 [!INCLUDE[custom-parameters](../includes/custom-parameters.md)]